opensearch-project/documentation-website/_tuning-your-cluster/performance.md

 ## Setting replica count to zero

 If you anticipate heavy indexing, consider setting the `index.number_of_replicas` value to `0`.
 Each replica duplicates the indexing process.
 As a result, disabling the replicas improves your cluster performance.
-After the heavy indexing is complete, reactivate the replicated indices.
+After the heavy indexing is complete, reactivate the replicated indexes.

 If a node fails while replicas are disabled, you might lose data.
 Disable the replicas only if you can tolerate data loss for a short duration.
 {: .important }